vscode-doc-jp/Docs/languages/dockerfile.md

 ---
+Order: 11
+Area: languages
+TOCTitle: Dockerfile
+ContentId: 42F8B9F8-BD03-4159-9479-17C5BDE30531
-title: Working with Dockerfiles
+PageTitle: Working with Dockerfiles in Visual Studio Code
+DateApproved: 5/4/2017
 MetaDescription: Find out how to get the best out of Visual Studio Code and Docker.
-commitid: 49a1336d8b6540c91f2be83be49c254f368663d4
 ---
+# Working with Docker

-[Docker](http://www.docker.com) is a very popular container platform that lets you easily package, deploy, and consume applications and services.
+[Docker](https://www.docker.com) is a very popular container platform that lets you easily package, deploy, and consume applications and services.
 Whether you are a seasoned Docker developer or just getting started, Visual Studio Code makes it easy to author `Dockerfile` and `docker-compose.yml` files in your workspace.

 ## Install the Docker extension